PlatONnetwork/platon.py/docs/examples.rst

             If there are no prior scans, start from block 1.
             Otherwise, start from the last end block minus ten blocks.
-            We rescan the last ten scanned blocks in the case there were forks to avoid misaccounting due to minor single block works (happens once in a hour in Ethereum).
+            We rescan the last ten scanned blocks in the case there were forks to avoid misaccounting due to minor single block works (happens once in a hour in Platon).
             These heurestics could be made more robust, but this is for the sake of simple reference implementation.
             """